 - 7. Dave Chauncey at New Horizon Bus Services, 5567 Studebaker Circle, Roseland, (405) 333-2056, will provide transportation to and from the day program five days a week.
 Dave will ensure that all drivers are trained in First Aid and correct tie-down procedures for wheelchairs.
 ERC will fund the transportation service. - 8.
-Kwan's ERC service coordinator will visit Kwan at the day program at least once every
+Kwan's ERC service coordinator will visit Kwan at the day program at least once every six months or more frequently as needed to review Kwan's IPP and their satisfaction with her services with Kwan and her mother.

-, , six months or more frequently as needed to review Kwan's IPP and their satisfaction with ner services with Kwan and her mother.
-Plans Martha will collaborate with Kwan's day program to ensure she is supported by home staff to swim and engage in more community activities ş.
-Signature of EDC Penrocentative Title Date Signature of ERC Representative nue Date I certify that I have participated in the dev carried out.
-I further understand that, if cl may contact the Regional Center to discu hanges occur before the scheduled Annual Review of this plan, I The Everyone's Regional Center Compla aint and Appeal Process have been explained to me.
+her services with Kwan and her mother.
+Plans Martha will collaborate with Kwan's day p and engage in more community activities d by home staff to swim Signature of ERC Representative Title Date I certify that I have participated in the dev carried out.
+I further understand that, if ch may contact the Regional Center to discu nanges occur before the scheduled d Annual Review of this plan, I The Everyone's Regional Center Compla int and Appeal Process have beer explained to me.
 I have been informed that I will receive a copy of this plan.